Islamic Arts Biennale x Art Jameel film programme

 Hayy Cinema 1

-A two-venue collaboration between Art Jameel and Islamic Arts Biennale, this Ramadan features a roster of local and international films taking place at Hayy Cinema and the Islamic Arts Biennale’s iconic Hajj Terminal
+A two-venue collaboration between Art Jameel and Islamic Arts Biennale, this programme features a roster of local and international films taking place at Hayy Cinema and the Islamic Arts Biennale’s iconic Hajj Terminal

-Discover and unwind with late-night screenings of narrative and documentary films that recount human and more-than-human stories against a backdrop of rapid urbanisation and migration.
+Discover and unwind with films that recount human and more-than-human stories against a backdrop of rapid urbanisation and migration.
 How do we respond to shifting landscapes while remaining connected to the natural world?
 The programme raises questions that attempt to reveal an interdependent ecosystem manifesting in food, culture and faith.

 The films on view: